Procedures & Policies

 To enter PAFA’s buildings and participate in on-campus classes as a CE student, the following documentation is required, per the directives of PAFA’s Office of Safety and Security and the Core Response Team for Pandemic Safety:

-- All students must submit proof of full vaccination upon registration.
+- All students must submit proof of full vaccination and booster upon registration.
 Requests for exceptions for medical or religious reasons must be submitted with appropriate documentation and approved by PAFA’s head of security.
 PAFA reserves the right to refuse entry and enrollment to students who have not provided proof of vaccination and have not been approved for exemption.
 Enrollment will be withdrawn with fees for continued violation of this policy.
 See COVID-19 Safety Policies, below.